rjacobson16/Study_Notes/README.md

       * enumerable removes property from Object.keys, for loops, and JSON.stringify
       * configurable turns off changing enumerable and configurable, but not writeable

+## Nov 30

+  * jQuery review
+  * work on websocket project

+## Dec 1

+  * Websocket project: add animation on landing page, fix some CSS

+  * PluralSight: Intermediate JavaScript practice
+    * JavaScript Objects & Prototypes

+    Notes:
+      * `func.prototype`: object that will be the prototype of any instance created using said function as Constructor
+      * `obj.__proto__`: prototype of object

+## Dec 2

+  * PluralSight: Intermediate JavaScript practice
+    * Practical design patterns